ramirezjag00/react-native-ts-template/README.md

 # React Native TS Template

+## Requirements
-> Make sure to `npm uninstall -g react-native-cli` to remove older cli and do `yarn global add @react-native-community/cli` (or just use npm) to get the recommended cli
+- Make sure to `npm uninstall -g react-native-cli` to remove older cli and do `npm i -g @react-native-community/cli` (or yarn global add) to get the recommended cli

-> Recommended to use `nvm` and version of `node >= v16.0.0` when running the app and for the packager
+- Recommended to use `nvm` and version of `node >= v16.0.0` when running the app and for the packager

-> Got a problem running this with `MBP M1`? -- make sure to open terminal of choice using `Rosetta` before running command
+- Got a problem running this with `MBP M1`? -- make sure to open terminal of choice using `Rosetta` before running command

-> Read `template/README.md` or `README.md of generated project` after using
+- Read `template/README.md` OR `README.md of generated project` after using

 ## Usage: